Not many cities in the world can brag about having as much history as Erbil has.

 Travel Insurance for Erbil

 As you may know, most embassies and governments don’t really recommend traveling to Erbil.

-This means that most regular travel insurance companies such as World Nomads, won’t fully cover, especially if something happens to you for not following the FCO advice.
+This means that most regular travel insurance companies such as World Nomads, don’t offer travel policies for Iraq.

 Tour guide for Erbil

 If you are looking for a good tour guide, I really recommend you go with Karwan, the independent guide behind Iraqi Kurdistan Tours.

 Do some online research and you will see that he has become a real legend in the region, as he has loads of outstanding reviews.